cysouw/diathesis/text/c07_participle.md

 a.
 Mein Fahrrad sieht schmutzig aus.
 :::

 The light verbs *geben* and *machen* both occur with reflexive pronouns and participles.
-With adjectives there are of course no reflexive pronouns present.

 ::: ex
 a.
 Er ist weltoffen. \